dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 # SEO Performance Evaluation

 SEO effectiveness can be evaluated both from the traffic derived from the **organic search traffic** and the **business outcomes** after defining your business objectives and *Key Performance Indicators (**KPIs**)*, and with regard to your SEO strategies.
-For instance, you may designate as a *conversion action* the occurrence of your contact form being filled out and submitted by customers, and as a *coversion rate* the number of times that this happens.
+For instance, you may designate as a *conversion action* the occurrence of your contact form being filled out and submitted by customers, and as a *conversion rate* the number of times that this happens.
 (But first of all, you should define your business goals and KPIs).

 <br>